 ECS designed and supplied a 20 zone positively aerated, bio-layer covered aerated static pile system (CASP).
-The zones are arranged in two 10 zone “fan groups,” each of which is aerated with a single large, highly efficient fan.
+The zones are arranged in four 5 zone “fan groups,” each of which is aerated with a single large, high efficiency fan.
 Sparger pipes are embedded below the concrete aeration floor to uniformly distribute air.
-In addition to controlling the airflow to each zone and logging comprehensive process data, the CompTrollerTM controls pile surface irrigation systems that can further reduce emissions.
+In addition to controlling the airflow to each zone and logging comprehensive process data, the CompTrollerTM controls pile surface irrigation systems that further reduces emissions.
 ECS also provided extensive technical support throughout the long permitting process.

 For the past ten years ECS has provided reliable, knowledgeable and professional services and equipment for Napa Recycling’s organic processing business.
 Greg Kelley Managing Member, Napa Recycling & Waste Services

 Biocycle Article – Solid Waste Company Equipped For Increased Organics

 We want to learn how to support your composting goals!

 Fax: (206) 634-1309